BlueGreenMagick/yomikiri/safari/README.md

 ### UniFFI rust
 1. Run `scripts/build_uniffi.sh` before compiling sources, in build phases for ios extension.
-2. Added to `Build Settings > Other Linker flags` for ios extension:

-For any ios simulator: `-XLinker $(PROJECT_DIR)/rust/libyomikiri_sim.a` For any ios: `-XLinker $(PROJECT_DIR)/rust/libyomikiri_rs.a`

-3. Removed from 'link binary with libraries' in build phase for ios extension.
+2. Check that `libyomikiri_rs.a` is added to 'link binary with libraries' in build phase for ios extension.

-4. Created `Bridging-Header.h` with content
+3. Created `Bridging-Header.h` with content
 ```h
 #ifndef Bridging_Header_h
 #define Bridging_Header_h